 Other methods included whipping her victims with nettles and frequently burning body parts, especially the genitals.
 After burning her victims, she would dump them in icy water.
 Many of her victims were tortured to the point of death, some of whom were buried in unmarked locations.
 Some sources even claim she engaged in cannibalism.

-Báthory was eventually arrested in 1610 and put on trial in 1611.
+Báthory and a few of her servants were eventually arrested in 1610 and, and her accomplices were put on trial in 1611.
 With over 300 witness accounts and numerous testimonials, a guilty verdict was assured.
 A servant girl who claims to have seen evidence in Báthory’s private books stated that her victims numbered 650.

 Elizabeth Báthory’s accomplices were executed, and she was confined to a bricked-up room with slits for air and the delivery of food.
 She was found dead a few years later.